 Outreach: The outreach strategy was designed to reach a diverse population and actively engage the community and businesses directly impacted by the construction.
 It included several public meetings locally and along the Turnpike beyond Route 128, individual meetings with businesses impacted by roadway closures, and extensive press and media coverage.
 The outreach included messages on the display board at Fenway Park during games and Public Service Announcements on the NESN Red Sox television coverage.

 Coordination: Special attention was given to the impact on Boston University which is located on all sides of the construction area.
 Michael Donovan, Boston University’s Senior Vice President for Real Estate Management, said "MassDOT representatives made themselves available to meet with the University over two years in advance of construction to help mitigate operational and construction impacts to the campus.
 This advanced planning allowed MassDOT to complete the work on schedule and allow the Charles River Campus to operate during the 24/7 construction period over a three week period.
 MassDOT and its construction manager, Walsh Construction, were professional, thorough and responsive throughout the process in managing this highly complex project involving significant regional impacts.
 They did a great job on this summer's work."

 Lessons: The working group that met to plan the implementation of this phase of work will reconvene this September to discuss lessons learned from the experience that can be applied to the next phase of bridge reconstruction on the westbound lanes of Commonwealth Avenue scheduled for the summer of 2018.

-Authored by Thomas Nally, Planning Director
+By: Thomas Nally, Planning Director